-At The Durham Office, we are constantly working to stay at the forefront of dental techniques.
+At Beyond Exceptional Dentistry, we are constantly working to stay at the forefront of dental techniques.
 One of the techniques we have recently added is the use of platelet-rich fibrin (PRF) to help your dental implants heal.
 Studies of this approach show that it can significantly help your implants integrate during the early healing period, when they might be most vulnerable.

 But you don’t have to understand how PRF works to know that we are dentists you can trust to achieve the great results you’re looking for.

 What Is PRF?

 PRF is a concentration of some of your body’s natural healing mechanisms.
 We create it by taking a sample of your blood that we then separate in a centrifuge.
 This concentrates the healing factors that we can then apply at the implant site.
 This helps the body build its basic scaffolding for the bone that will hold the implant in place.

 Thanks to the PRF, the body can build bone faster.
 This helps the body during the critical early weeks when it is trying to create a sturdy connection to the implant.

 PRF improves implant stability, which can be seen in a study that compares implants placed with PRF against those that were placed without it.
 Researchers placed more than 40 implants in 20 patients, randomly putting PRF with half of the implants.
 They then used resonance frequency measurements to determine the stability of the implants at one week and one month after placement–charting the critical period for implant integration.
 The study showed that after one week, the implant stability quotient (ISQ) for the PRF implants was 69.3, compared to 64.5 for the implants placed without PRF.
 Then, at the end of one month, the PRF implants had an ISQ of 77.1, compared to just 70.5 for the implants without PRF.